 As previously mentioned, this plant will remove its old leaves on its own, but that doesn’t mean you shouldn’t give it a helping hand.
-Pruning some of the older leaves can help your Weeping Fig grow.
+Pruning some of the older leaves can help your Ficus Benjamina grow.
 It is advised that pruning take place between late summer and the following spring.

 Are Weeping Fig plants poisonous?

 Yes – the Weeping Fig should be kept away from all pets and children.
-Also, if you’re an adult that suffers with allergies, the Weeping Fig may be one to avoid.
+Also, if you’re an adult that suffers from allergies, this plant may be one to avoid.

-Can I use coffee grounds on my Weeping Fig?
+Can I use coffee grounds on my Ficus Benjamina?

-You can, but in small amounts.
+You can use coffee grounds but only in small amounts.
 As a large tree, these plants love the nitrogen in coffee grounds, but you must remember that the smaller varieties won’t appreciate large quantities of coffee grounds.

 Should I mist my Weeping Fig?